Expert Online Therapy for Trauma & PTSD in New Jersey

 Moreover, psychological trauma can leave a lasting impact, manifesting as distressing emotions, persistent memories, and anxiety that cannot be easily resolved.
 It may lead to feelings of numbness or detachment, making it challenging to establish trust and open up to others.

-Above all, it is important to understand that, when it comes to trauma, the subjective experience of an event holds greater significance for your mental well-being than the objective circumstances.
+Above all, it is important to understand that, when it comes to therapy for trauma, the subjective experience of an event holds greater significance for your mental well-being than the objective circumstances.

 Causes of Emotional & Psychological Trauma